-This site is for all creditors of the Mt Gox bankruptcy proceedings.
-We’re coordinating legal action to stop more than $2,000,000,000 surplus from going to the people responsible for the exchange when it was hacked, and instead, have it shared among creditors who were victims of crime.
-This is a grass roots co-operative, not a commercial venture.
+This site is for all creditors of the MtGox bankruptcy proceedings.
+We’re coordinating legal action to stop more than $5 billion surplus going to the people responsible for the exchange when it was hacked, and instead, have it shared among creditors who were victims of crime.
+This is a grass roots creditor co-operative, not a commercial venture.
 This, and adjacent resources, like the member’s forum, and the wiki are created by members, for members.

-We are currently over 1000 creditors.
+We are currently over 1,000 creditors.
 Each has contributed $100.
-We represent an estimated claim size of over 140kBTC, making us the largest body of creditors.
+We represent an estimated claim size of over 150K BTC, making us one of the largest body of creditors.
 We’ve hired a lawyer from a top-4 Japanese law firm.
-We have a paid administrator employed by this group and a team of 10 volunteers.
+We have a volunteer administrator employed by this group and a team of others who help in different ways.
 And we are growing.
-If you are a Mt Gox creditor, please join us to share the costs and the advice of our lawyer.
+If you are a MtGox creditor, please join us to share the costs and the advice of our lawyer.

-The priorities for the legal challenge are;
+The priorities for the legal challenge are:

 Please note: The advice and legal understanding on this public website is opinion, and does not constitute legal advice.
-For accurate legal advice please consult a lawyer.
-If you don’t have one, join our group to share in ours.